yeabwang/floating-base-converter/docs/TECHNICAL_DOCUMENTATION.md

 ### Performance Optimization Tips

 1. **Choose appropriate precision**: Don't use more precision than needed
+   - 5-10 digits: ~2x slower than float (still very fast)
+   - 20-30 digits: ~3-5x slower than float (acceptable for most use cases)
+   - 50+ digits: ~7x slower than float (worthwhile for accuracy-critical applications)

 2. **Batch conversions**: Reuse converter instances for multiple operations
 3. **String inputs**: Use string inputs for very high precision numbers
 4. **Memory awareness**: Monitor memory usage for very large batch operations
+5. **Performance vs Accuracy trade-off**:
+   - Use lower precision for speed-critical applications
+   - Use higher precision for accuracy-critical applications

 ### Best Practices